aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology.md

     uplink_ipv4_pool: < IPv4_address/Mask  >

     # Local uplink interfaces (list). | Optional
-    # If uplink_interfaces is not defined, platform-specific defaults will be used instead.
+    # If uplink_interfaces is not defined, platform-specific defaults (defined by default_interfaces fact) will be used instead.
     # Please note that these defaults are not defined by default - you should define these yourself.
     uplink_interfaces: [ < ethernet_interface_1 >, < ethernet_interface_2 > ]